tk-notes/blog/actionable-advice-to-start-learning-to-code/README.md

 MIT’s [Introduction to Algorithms](http://courses.csail.mit.edu/6.006/fall11/notes.shtml) will teach you algorithmic thinking.
 Understanding algorithms and how they work is the most important thing you should learn when starting your coding journey.
 Other great resources are algorithm books like [Introduction to Algorithm](https://www.amazon.com/Introduction-Algorithms3rd-MIT-Press/dp/0262033844) by CLRS and [Algorithms](https://www.amazon.com/Algorithms-4th-RobertSedgewick/dp/032157351X/ref=pd_sim_14_3?_encoding=UTF8&pd_rd_i=032157351X&pd_rd_r=Y548PDB04MJN6BH8MYFB&pd_rd_w=UgKc5&pd_rd_wg=CvgEt&psc=1&refRID=Y548PDB04MJN6BH8MYFB) by Robert Sedwick.

 Here you’ll start overwhelming yourself with the tons of resources we have on the internet.
 But **try not to overwhelm yourself**.
-You don’t need to do every single course, focus on one, learn, practice, build confidence.Remember, it’s a journey.
+You don’t need to do every single course, focus on one, learn, practice, build confidence.
+Remember, it’s a journey.
 One line of code at a time :)

 ### Training, Practicing, Coding, Building